Dungeon-CampusMinden/Dungeon/README.md

 -   **Workshop 1: Blockly-Dungeon**

-    This no-code workshop is designed for younger students with little to no prior programming experience.
-Using Google's Blockly language, students guide a hero through various levels of a dungeon.
+    This no-code workshop is designed for younger pupils with little to no prior programming experience.
+Using Google's Blockly language, pupils guide a hero through various levels of a dungeon.
 Along the way, they solve puzzles that gradually increase in complexity, introducing programming concepts such as loops and boolean expressions in an intuitive, visual format.

 -   **Workshop 2: Java-Dungeon**

-    This low-code workshop targets students who are already familiar with visual programming (like Blockly) but have not yet written actual code.
-Using a custom-built Visual Studio Code plugin, students control the dungeon hero by writing simple Java code.
+    This low-code workshop targets pupils who are already familiar with visual programming (like Blockly) but have not yet written actual code.
+Using a custom-built Visual Studio Code plugin, pupils control the dungeon hero by writing simple Java code.
 They combine basic programming constructs (like loops and variables) with game-specific commands (such as `move`, `use`, etc.), gaining their first experience with real syntax in a motivating, game-oriented environment.

 -   **Workshop 3: Advanced Dungeon**

-    This workshop is intended for students who already have some programming experience.
+    This workshop is intended for pupils who already have some programming experience.
 Here, they solve complex in-game coding challenges and are introduced to selected topics in artificial intelligence.
 The workshop fosters analytical thinking and problem-solving at a more advanced level.